The Arcadia University Master of Science in Genetic Counseling program is transitioning to the University of Pennsylvania beginning in the Fall 2019.

 During the spring of their first year, students can apply for a series of scholarships and fellowships specifically for Arcadia University and Arcadia Genetic Counseling students, including the LEND Fellowship, the Marie Barr Award and the Ellington Beavers Awards.
 In addition, all students are eligible for thesis research small-grant funding and statistical support.

 In addition to scholarships, graduate assistantships are available.
 Select students are automatically awarded graduate assistantships in the Genetic Counseling Department upon acceptance, but any full-time graduate student may apply for a position working eight hours per week for another university department such as Biology, the Office of Sponsored Research, Admissions or Student Affairs.
-The amount of the assistantship is $3,200 for the 2017-2018 academic year.
-Questions regarding graduate assistantships and employment should be directed to the Office of Graduate and Undergraduate Studies at 215-572-2925.

 With so many hospitals and research centers in the Philadelphia area connected to our program, students also have an exceptional network to find part-time work as clinical and research assistants and interns.
 Approximately half of our first and second year students are currently taking advantage of this opportunity.
 In the past, many of these positions have transitioned into full time jobs upon graduation.